Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Experiments

 Overall, our proposed methods demonstrate significant improvements over the baseline approaches.
 Both \texttt{NN-GC} and \texttt{DIS-GC} yield notably lower expected regret while exhibiting reduced uncertainty in regret compared to the baselines.
-Our methods also achieve considerably higher diversity than \texttt{QO} and \texttt{QO+Noise}, though slightly lower than \texttt{Random}, underscoring the challenge of balancing diversity with optimality.
+Our methods also achieve considerably higher diversity than \texttt{QO} and \texttt{QO+Noise}, only lower to the diversity of the fully random solution \texttt{Random}.

 Additionally, \texttt{NN-GC} generally outperforms \texttt{DIS-GC} in higher-dimensional spaces, likely because \texttt{DIS-GC}'s iterative nature is more affected by the curse of dimensionality.
 Despite this, \texttt{DIS-GC} proves more versatile, as it can be effectively applied to problems like the Knapsack problem, where \texttt{NN-GC} struggles to perform.
 Figure~\ref{fig:iterative-regret-exp} illustrates the convergence of \texttt{DIS-GC} for all three problems, demonstrating that both regret and diversity converge rapidly.